Support road.cc

 road.cc test report

-Make and model: Ortlieb Back Roller Classic
+Make and model: Ortlieb Back-Roller

-Size tested: Yellow/Black
+Size tested: 40L

-Tell us what the product is for, and who it's aimed at.
+Tell us what the product is for and who it's aimed at.
 What do the manufacturers say about it?
 How does that compare to your own feelings about it?

 Tell us some more about the technical aspects of the product?